okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/implement-grant-type/main/authcodepkce/examples.md

 ### Examples

-The following native and single-page application examples show the Authorization Code with PKCE flow, as it would be implemented by an application that needs to authenticate a user.
+The following native and single-page application examples show the Authorization Code with PKCE flow as it would be implemented by an application that needs to authenticate a user.
 These are complete example applications that show the entire experience.

 |                                        | Environment | Example Repository                                 |
 | :------------------------------------: | ----------- | -------------------------------------------------- |